LordRoost/EmbeddedSystems/README.md

 # EmbeddedSystems

-Projects I worked on for Concordia's Embedded Systems (SOEN422) class.
+Various projects I worked on that involves Arduinos or chips.